5H30.10 Cathode Ray Tube (Crookes Tube)

 - When done, turn down all voltages.

-- Turn off the power supplies.
+- Turn off the power supply or supplies.

 - The gas inside the tube is probably argon.